ebook: Our balanced attack

 If I'm in my car on an autumn Saturday afternoon, I'll turn on the radio and hunt for a football game broadcast.
 It's a habit I developed growing up in Oklahoma.

 Because of where I grew up, I caught football fever.
 I spent autumn Saturday afternoons listening to the Oklahoma Sooner Football Network.
 I dreamed about being a great football player.
 Alas, I never did play on a school team.
 The only time I got out of the bleachers and onto a playing field was playing my trumpet in the band.
 Along the way, I did play a lot of sandlot football.
 Of course, my dream of being a great player was unrealistic.
-Usually I was the shortest kid on the playground.
+Usually, I was the shortest kid on the playground.
 Without question, I was the skinniest.
-So they always chose me last.
+So they often chose me last.
 Still, whether as a player or a spectator, I have always loved football.
 I'm from Oklahoma, and Oklahoma is a football-crazy state.

 There are some important things you should know about football.
 One is that you don't win championships depending on a single player.
 You've got to have a balanced attack.
 That means using the skills of a variety of players.
 Consistent winning takes a team effort.
 "Balanced attack" also refers to the way you play the game.
 Football teams don't win game after game by throwing passes on every play.
 They will not win by always running the ball.
 Winners balance their offense with a mix of running and passing plays.
 A real championship team will be further balanced by having a top defensive strategy.

 What does all this have to do with missions?
 Well, let's first look at an example of a missions program that tried to operate without a balanced attack.
 While we were in Haiti as missionaries, a well-known American televangelist confessed to grievous moral lapses.
 At the height of his glory, money had flowed toward him like iron filings attracted to a magnet.
-With some of that money he bankrolled most of his denomination's mission work in Haiti.
+With some of that money, he bankrolled most of his denomination's mission work in Haiti.
 Among the things he paid for were hot lunches in 100 elementary schools.
-Then, one Sunday evening on television he confessed to immorality.
+Then, one Sunday evening on television, he confessed to sexual immorality.

 Nazarene missionaries are different.
 The funds for our global ministries are raised in several different ways.
 For me, football's balanced attack makes a great illustration of how Nazarenes look for resources to fulfill Christ's Great Commission.
 We Nazarenes don't depend on one person giving all the money.
 We use several different fund-raising avenues.
 We appeal to the young and old, to the rich and poor.
-Sometimes we appeal to the emotions, sometimes to a rational sense of careful stewardship.
+Sometimes, we appeal to the emotions, sometimes to a rational sense of careful stewardship.

 The longer I'm involved in Nazarene missions outreach, the more convinced I become of the soundness of our balanced fund-raising strategy.
 What is so special about it?
 Well, to begin with, ongoing expenses like missionary salaries and hospital supplies are underwritten by a budget system.
-This budget -- funded with monies given to World Evangelism Fund -- provides continuity for our missions outreach.
-Through economic boom and bust, through the poundings Satan may give us, we'll be fulfilling our divine mandate, thanks to World Evangelism Fund.
-To balance out a rather mundane-sounding budget system, some of our other fund-raising ventures encourage spontaneity, appealing to the emotions.
+This budget -- funded with monies given to the World Evangelism Fund -- provides continuity for our missions outreach.
+Through economic boom and bust, through the poundings Satan may give us, we'll be fulfilling our divine mandate, thanks to the World Evangelism Fund.
+To balance out a rather mundane-sounding budget system, some of our other fund-raising ventures encourage spontaneity, appealing to emotions.
 These include offerings to open new countries, to buy horses for rural pastors, to help disaster victims, and to build buildings.

-Now, nearly forty years later, we're in 165 world areas -- including Italy where we served before going to Haiti. ] Fueling such global outreach is a diversified fund-raising system combining the best of emotional spontaneity with long-term commitment.
+Now, nearly forty years later, we're in 165 world areas -- including Italy, where we served before going to Haiti. ] Fueling such global outreach is a diversified fund-raising system combining the best of emotional spontaneity with long-term commitment.
 That's what this book is about: a balanced attack combining an underwritten budget topped by special appeals and other resources. . . .[ continue reading ]

-right arrow with words Next chapter It's wrong to think about the 5.5% that Nazarene churches are asked to give to world missions as some kind of tax.
-Joining forces with other local churches in creating a fund for world evangelism is an excellent way of fulfilling our Great Commission responsibilities . . . [ more ]
+It's wrong to think about the 5.5% that Nazarene churches are asked to give to world missions as some kind of tax.
+Joining forces with other local churches in creating a fund for world evangelism is an excellent way of fulfilling our Great Commission responsibilities . . . [ more ] |